-2.2.26 heavy truck: A heavy truck is a truck which has a gross vehicle weight rating of more than 26,000 pounds (11,793 kilograms).
+2.2.26 heavy truck: A heavy truck is a truck which has a gross vehicle weight rating (GVWR) of more than 26,000 pounds (11,793 kilograms).

-2.2.27 pedalcycle: A pedalcycle is a non-motorized other road vehicle propelled by pedalling.
+2.2.27 pedalcycle: A pedalcycle is a non-motorized other road vehicle propelled by pedaling.

-- Bicycle, tricycle, unicycle, pedalcar - And others
+- Bicycle, tricycle, unicycle, pedalcar

-2.2.28 roadway: A roadway is that part of a trafficway designed, improved, and ordinarily used for motor vehicle travel or, where various classes of motor vehicles are segregated, that part of a trafficway used by a particular class.
-Separate roadways may be provided for northbound and southbound traffic or for trucks and automobiles.
-See Figure 1.
+2.2.28 roadway: A roadway is that part of a trafficway designed, improved and ordinarily used for motor vehicle travel or, where various classes of motor vehicles are segregated, that part of a trafficway used by a particular class.
+Separate roadways may be provided for northbound and southbound traffic or for trucks and automobiles (See Figure 1).

-- Bridle paths, bicycle paths - And others
+- Bridle path, bicycle path

-NOTE - The above definition of "roadway" is consistent with definitions in general use by police and by traffic engineers.
+NOTE - the above definition of "roadway" is consistent with definitions in general use by police and by traffic engineers.
 See the Uniform Vehicle Code and the Manual on Uniform Traffic Control Devices (ANSI D6.1e-1989, page 1A-8).
 Other highway engineers commonly use the term "roadway" as the term "road" is defined in 2.2.33 below.
-See AASHO Highway Definitions, American Association of State Highway Officials (now American Association of State Highway and Transportation Officials), January 1968.
+See AASHO Highway Definitions, American Association of State Highway Officials (now AASHTO, American Association of State Highway and transportation Officials), January 1968.
 For a more recent reference, see the definition of "shoulder" in A Policy on Geometric Design of Highways and Streets, AASHTO, 1984, page 362.

-2.2.29 median: A median is an area of a trafficway between parallel roads separating travel in opposite directions (see Figure 1).
-A median should be four or more feet wide.
+2.2.29 median: A median is an area of a trafficway between parallel roads separating travel in opposite directions (See Figure 1).
+A flush or painted median should be four or more feet wide between inside roadway edge lines.
+Medians fewer than four feet wide shall have a barrier to be considered a median.
+Continuous left-turn lanes are not considered painted medians.

-- Physical barriers separating roads with travel in opposite directions - Depressed, raised or flush areas between roads with travel in opposite directions - Painted medians of four or more feet between roads with travel in opposite directions, including continuous left-turn lanes
+- Physical barrier separating roads with travel in opposite directions - Depressed, raised or flush area between roads with travel in opposite directions - Painted median of four or more feet wide between roads with travel in opposite directions